Tinram/Noter/README.md

 Quickly post and view notes on the same network e.g. save a note from a Linux PC and read on a Windows PC, without needing to invoke WinSCP or use network sharing such as Samba or NFS.

-The focus is simplicity - browser display and search, with a log-in to add, edit, and delete notes.
+The focus is simplicity &ndash; browser display and search, with a log-in to add, edit, and delete notes.

 The log-in offers basic protection from unauthorised tampering via password obfuscation and session timeout.
 Noter was created for an isolated network where plain text transfer and viewing is acceptable, and without determined adversaries. *Noter is NOT suitable for storing sensitive data.*